aut0maat10/aut0maat10.github.io/_posts/2018-04-25-react_show_and_hide_elements_in_the_dom.markdown

 ![](https://i.imgur.com/zAJnIEW.png)

-Now, we’re going to create the `showPersonHandler`.
+Now, we’re going to create the showPersonHandler.
 In this function, we store the state of our `showPerson` in a variable, let's call it ` isVisible`.
 Next, we are going to update the state to the opposite of the current boolean value of `isVisible`, using the [logical NOT operator](https://docs.microsoft.com/en-us/scripting/javascript/reference/logical-not-operator-decrement-exclpt-javascript).

 **Wrapping Up**